IceflowRE/simple-icons/README.rst

 ----

-Iceflower Simple Icons are monochrome icons with an easy visibility.
+Iceflower Simple Icons are monochrome icons with an enhanced visibility.

-I provide different style directions each colored and white.
+I provide colored and white style directions.

 Preview
 =======